pojntfx/networked-linux-memsync/docs/main.md

 To customize how a process should react upon receiving a specific signal, handlers can be utilized.
 Handlers dictate the course of action a process should take when a signal is received.
 Using the `sigaction()` function, a handler can be installed for a specific signal, enabling a custom response to that signal such as reloading configuration, cleaning up ressources before exiting or enabling verbose logging [@robbins2003unix].

 It is however important to note that signals are not typically utilized as a primary inter-process communication (IPC) mechanism.
 This is primarily due to their limitation in carrying additional data.
 While signals effectively alert a process of an event, they are not designed to convey forther information related to that event; consequently, they are best used in scenarios where simple event-based notifications are sufficient, rather than for more complex data exchange requirements.

+### UNIX Sockets

+Sockets allow processes within the same host system to communicate with each other[@stevens2003unixnet].
+Unlike UNIX signals, much like TCP sockets, they can be used for IPC by allowing not only to submit additional data for an even, and are particularly popular on Linux.

+Stream sockets use TCP to provide reliable, two-way, connection-based byte streams, making them optimal for use in applications which require srong consistency guarantees.
+Datagram sockets on the other hand use UDP, which allows for fast, connection-less communication with less guarantees.
+In addition to these two different types of sockets, sockets can also be either named or unnamed.
+Named sockets are represented by a special file type on the file system and can be identified as a path, which allows for easy communication between unrelated processes.
+Unnamed sockets exist only in memory and disappear after the creating process terminates, making them a better choice for subsystems of applications to communicate with each other.
+In addition to this, UNIX sockets are also unique because they can pass a file descriptor between processes, which allows for interesting approaches to sharing ressources with technologies such as `userfaultfd`.

 ### Principle of Locality